Are you wondering about “what equipment I would need to set up a decent home recording studio?”

 - Phantom 48 volts: yes – for condenser microphones

-…or read the details guide to choose the best audio interfaces here!
+…or read the details guide to choosing the best audio interfaces here!

-Obviously, you should invest in the good quality studio microphones if you don’t want to get the poor audio quality in recording.
+Obviously, you should invest in good quality studio microphones if you don’t want to get poor audio quality in recording.

 There are three types of studio microphones: